 Team Spirit video

-We traveled to Alicante to talk with the cyclists about team spirit and expectations for the upcoming season.
+We travelled to Alicante to talk with the cyclists about team spirit and expectations for the upcoming season.

 First win of the season in Valencia